CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/BGP-Commands.md

 ## nv show vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> capabilities

-Shows the capabilities for the specified BGP peer group, such as if extended-nexthop and 32-bit ASN transmission are enabled.
+Shows the capabilities for the specified BGP peer group, such as if extended next hop and 32-bit ASN transmission are enabled.

 ### Command Syntax